To the uninitiated, the insane demand for YEEZY sneakers may seem inexplicable, and to some degree, it kind of is.

 Kanye West x adidas Mud Rat 500

-Kim Kardashian also teased a pair of the so-called Mud Rat 500, showing adidas branding on the heel and 3M piping.
-Otherwise, not much information is currently available on the leaked pair.
-Rumors are indicating that the pair will be released in Spring 2018.
+Prior to the “Super Moon Yellow” version that released unannounced on YEEZY Supply, Kim Kardashian teased a pair of the so-called Mud Rat 500, showing adidas branding on the heel and 3M piping.

 Stay posted as we update this adidas YEEZY guide with more information.